CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration.md

 For additional details on support responsibilities for our partners and their SLAs we support, please see the table below.

 **Additional Support and Management:**
-* The true strength of Cloud Optimization is that it opens to door for trained, CenturyLink resources to do work for you on your behalf, in AWS and Azure.
+* The true strength of Cloud Integration is that it opens to door for trained, CenturyLink resources to do work for you on your behalf, in AWS and Azure.
 If you are interested in contracting with CenturyLink to provide design, implementation, or ongoing, additional support, request an engagement with your sales representative.

 **Partner Pricing Details:**
 * **Azure:** Pricing available to CenturyLink customers is shown [here](https://www.ctl.io/pricing).
 Partners changes prices regularly.
 If your organization has agreements with Microsoft or AWS which differ from what is shown, please submit a ticket for review.
 We are constantly working to increase the scope of what is offered through our partners and it is likely we have plans to offer what you require.